The Critical Need:

 - Students maintained 75 garden beds city-wide, producing approximately 2,200 pounds of produce for consumption.

-- 96% of parents reported a significant improvement in their child’s nutritional knowledge at attitudes toward healthy food and eating.
+- 96% of parents reported a significant improvement in their child’s nutritional knowledge and attitudes toward healthy food and eating.